 As Clay and Murdie discuss, the likelihood that countries’ human rights abuses will be ignored depends on their geographic and social peers.
 A country that commits a large amount of human rights abuses is more likely to be “called out” for it if the countries surrounding them commit a relatively small amount of human rights abuses.
 Another way a country might be more likely to be called out for committing human rights abuses is if it is located in a region with more HRO resources.

-“Join the Chorus, Avoid the Spotlight” gets its title from the idea that countries can avoid the spotlight that HROs, the media, and other countries put on them for their human rights abuses by signing human rights treaties or “joining the chorus.”
+In “Join the Chorus, Avoid the Spotlight” Clay and Murdie contend that countries can avoid the spotlight that HROs, the media, and other countries put on them for their human rights abuses by signing human rights treaties or “joining the chorus.”
 Murdie and Clay contend that abusive countries can use human rights treaties as a form of “social camouflage,” to avoid the spotlight but continue committing human rights violations.

 Murdie and Clay conclude their article by emphasizing the importance of not allowing abusive states to camouflage their abuse.
 “For human rights change to occur, HROs must acknowledge not only how a state compares to its neighbors but how a state compares to the ideals set forth in the Universal Declaration of Human Rights.
 Without doing so, geographical areas with poor human rights practices are unlikely to improve.”